Welcome to Tormek

 Tormek Live Sharpening Classes

 Keeping an axe sharp is essential for both safety and performance, whether you're chopping wood, carving, or using it in traditional crafts.
 A sharp axe not only requires less effort to use but also ensures cleaner, more precise cuts.
-Below, we’ll walk you through the steps to sharpen your axe effectively with the AX-40 Axe Jig, ensuring it stays in optimal condition for all your tasks, and other useful tips for your axe.
+Below, we’ll walk you through the steps to sharpen your axe effectively with the AX-40 Axe Jig, ensuring it stays in optimal condition for all your tasks, and some other useful tips for your axe.

 Step-by-step of how to sharpen your axe